kalmutair/website/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a Ph.D. candidate in Economics at the University of Massachusetts at Amherst.
+Khwlah Almutair is a Postdoctoral researcher in the Oil and Gas program at KAPSARC.
+She earned her Ph.D in economics at the University of Massachusetts at Amherst.
 My fields are in finance, labor economics, and econometrics.
 My broad research focuses on stock market returns, the impact of liberalization on the financial sector, and the role of Sovereign Wealth Funds.
 Concurrently, I'm passionate about studying the trends of female participation in the labor market.